-- Choose subjects in which you feel you will do well. - Use your school reports to help you make an informed choice.
+- Choose subjects in which you feel you will do well. - Use your school reports/and teacher consultation to help you make an informed choice.

 Go for motivation:

 - Choose subjects which interest you. - You are then likely to work hard and do well.